 Main Subheading

 Generally, a work visa isn't just a single step; it's a multi-stage process.
 It often begins with the employer, who typically needs to demonstrate to the relevant immigration authorities that they couldn't find a suitable candidate within their own country to fill the position.
-This might involve advertising the job, conducting interviews, and documenting the reasons for choosing a foreign worker.
+Plus, this might involve advertising the job, conducting interviews, and documenting the reasons for choosing a foreign worker.
 Once the employer secures the necessary approvals, the employee then begins their individual application for the work visa itself.
 This involves submitting personal information, educational qualifications, work experience, and potentially undergoing medical examinations and security clearances.

 Comprehensive Overview